 Monmouthshire Public Service board is made up of public bodies such as Gwent Police, Monmouthshire County Council, Aneurin Bevan University Health Board and South Wales Fire and Rescue Service.
 More information about the Public Services Board is here.

-Every Public Service Board in Wales has to produce a Wellbeing Plan.
-The Wellbeing Plan will look at the economic, social, environmental and cultural well-being of the each county.
+Every Public Service Board in Wales has to produce a Well-being Plan by May 2018.
+The Well-being Plan will look at the economic, social, environmental and cultural well-being of the county.

-A Wellbeing Plan will set out what public services will work together on to address the things that matter to local communities.
+The Well-being Plan sets out what public services will work together on to address the things that matter to local communities.
 Often these are complex challenges that are too big for a single organisation to address by itself.